vlajos/vlajos.github.io/_posts/2015-05-14-how-to-use-strace-for-db-optimisation.md

 select field from table where remote_id=?
 {% endhighlight %}

-The table received its well deserved index in minutes and the next run of the job was only 14 minutes.
+The table received its well-deserved index in minutes and the next run of the job was only 14 minutes.